ORCA interface

 Useful ORCA functions

-In addition to the ORCATheory class, there are a number of built-in functions in ASH that are useful for ORCA functionlaity.
+In addition to the ORCATheory class, there are a number of built-in functions in ASH that are useful for ORCA functionality.
 For example functions to grab specific information from an ORCA outputfile etc. To use most these functions, the module has to be loaded first:

 from ash.interfaces.interface_ORCA.py import *